 the Clinical Lens

-At The Forge School, 1/3 of your son’s awake time will be spent experiencing fitness, adventure, and experiential events.
+At Embark at The Forge, 1/3 of your son’s awake time will be spent experiencing fitness, adventure, and experiential events.
 Boys respond to kinesthetic and tactile influences and they need adventure and mission to progress into manhood.
 These rights of passages happen as they find a proper tribe and hold each other accountable and as they progress, they develop and achieve higher cognition and health through performance and repetition which allows for setbacks and wins.
 Repetition creates growth, while acts of physical courage progress into moral courage.
 These events feed into and off the therapy and academics the boys will do during their time here and It’s a snowball down the right hill as we maintain a consistent schedule.

 Setting and Achieving Goals

 Setting and Achieving Goals is designed to provide students the opportunity to challenge negative core beliefs as well as gain mastery and self-confidence.
-Students are trained through weekly functional fitness and excursions in and around the Forge campus, allowing for an ever-changing lens of learning.
+Students are trained through weekly functional fitness and excursions in and around the campus, allowing for an ever-changing lens of learning.
 Ropes course activities, mountain biking, and white-water rafting teach our students the importance of setting a goal that pushes them beyond their comfort zone into their growth zone.
 In doing so, our students gain experiential knowledge of their limits and are safely guided to push beyond them.

 When this happens, they develop a stronger sense of self-worth and agency in their world which has proven to lead to more resilience and the ability to persevere when met with challenges in daily life and in the therapeutic journey.